Gallery Activities

 Recommended for Grades 2–5

-This activity can be used to aid students’ exploration of the museum’s galleries during a self-guided visit or before or after a school program.
+This activity aids students’ exploration of the museum’s galleries during a self-guided visit or before or after a school program.
+From early arthropods to Ice Age mammals, the remains of extinct animals leave clues about the past.
+Students act as Junior Paleontologists by looking closely at fossils and making inferences about the animals’ lives.
 This activity takes about 30 minutes to complete.

 Animal Trackers